sthancock/gls_planner/README.md

     The swath width is 383 m made up of 13 ground tracks

+### Dead time

+Photon-counting detectors offer the potential for low-noise, high sensitivity detection.
+However they suffer from dead-time, which will distort the signal if photons arrive too close together.
+This is sometimes called "first photon bias".
+For this reason systems like ICEsat-2 use an [array detector](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11151/111510C/ICESat-2-mission-overview-and-early-performance/10.1117/12.2534938.full).
+In addition to the the energy liimts above it is important to test whether a given detector will be able to measure all signal photon without deadtime effects.

+All detectors should have the dead-time specified.
+That can be put into this script to determine the number of pixel elements needed to give a 98% probability of all signal photons being detected.

+    checks/checkDeadtime.py

 ## A note on input parameters

 This tool was developed for lidar mission design.
 The value for Edet can be found using a lidar signal simulator, such as the [GEDI simulator](https://bitbucket.org/StevenHancock/gedisimulator).
 Other parameters can be found from satellite and lidar manufacturers.
 The defaults are based on [GEDI](https://www.sciencedirect.com/science/article/pii/S2666017220300018) and [ICESat-2](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11151/111510C/ICESat-2-mission-overview-and-early-performance/10.1117/12.2534938.short?SSO=1) and are explained in the accompanying [paper](https://royalsocietypublishing.org/doi/abs/10.1098/rsos.211166).